steffyn777-stack/412635012_TKUCVT/Final_412635012/README.md

 After stopping the app container, there was no service listening on port 8080.
 Running curl http://localhost:8080/ returned a connection refused error.

 - 回復後：
-docker compose start app
+docker compose start app.
 After the container started again, the service returned to normal.
 Running curl http://localhost:8080/ returned a normal response.

 - 診斷推論：
 This failure happened at the container layer.
 Since the app container was stopped, a TCP connection could not be established, so a connection refused error was returned.